WheteThunger/WorkcartSafeZones/README.md

 - `AutoZones` (`true` or `false`) -- While `true`, all workcarts will automatically have safe zones; the `safecart.add` and `safecart.remove` commands will be disabled.
 - `AllowDamageToHostileOccupants` (`true` or `false`) -- While `true` (default), hostile players aboard the workcart can receive damage.
 While `false`, all players aboard the workcart are invulnerable.
-- `UnequipWeaponOnMount` (`true` or `false`) -- While `false` (default), players may board the workcart with a weapon, but they will become hostile if they keep it out.
-While `true`, boarding the workcart will unequip your active weapon or other "hostile" item, even if you are hostile.
+- `UnequipWeaponOnMount` (`true` or `false`) -- While `false` (default), players may board the workcart with a weapon, but they will become hostile if they keep holding it.
+While `true`, boarding the workcart will unequip your active weapon or other "hostile" item.
 - `SafeZoneRadius` -- Radius of the safe zone around the workcart.
   - Set to `0` to only apply the safe zone to players standing on the workcart.
 Otherwise, at least `5` is recommended.
 - `Turrets` -- List of turret positions relative to the workcart.